jd0617/cocoapi/README.md

 # Installation
-The installation is similar the one mentioned in [SimpleBaseline](https://github.com/microsoft/human-pose-estimation.pytorch#installation).
+The installation is similar to the one mentioned in [SimpleBaseline](https://github.com/microsoft/human-pose-estimation.pytorch#installation).
 ```
 # COCOAPI=/path/to/clone/cocoapi
 git clone https://github.com/jd0617/cocoapi.git $COCOAPI